 From the start, I knew two things.
 First, I loved my husband.
 He is still sweet, kind, intelligent, and more.
-Second, I knew that I also loved the Lord, who tells us that “the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband” (D&C 74:1).
+Second, I knew that I also loved the Lord, who tells us that “the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband” (Doctrine and Covenants 74:1).

 Despite how betrayed I felt and how important my faith is to me, I wanted to make it work if I could; I wanted to stay.
 Every couple has things to work through.
 I figured this was one of ours.

 However, in many ways, it felt like I didn’t know this man I’d been married to for seven years.
 It felt like I almost needed to date him all over again so I could figure out who he was and where we were going if indeed we were going somewhere together.

 I wish I could say it was easy.
 Or that I found some magic bullet by study and by faith that suddenly made everything okay.
 What I can say is that in my quest for insight and inspired answers, I’ve found many helpful stories and lots of advice that I believe can offer hope to others the way it has for me.

 Concerning Intimacy and Trust

 When my husband told me he was leaving the Church, it was like a rug getting pulled out from under me.
 I no longer understood him like I thought I had.
 I no longer knew the person he was.
 And I no longer knew what to expect from him or for us.

 Much of the pain in mixed-faith marriages—indeed, in most troubled marriages—comes from unspoken and unfulfilled expectations.
 Psychology Today writer Dr. Rob Pascale put it this way: